Distracted driving: Types of distractions

 Distractions while driving can be separated into three distinct groups: visual, manual, and cognitive.
-Visual distractions involve taking one's eyes off the road, such as looking at a GPS system, looking at roadside billboards, or checking a child's seat belt in the rear view mirror.
+Visual distractions involve taking one's eyes off the road, such as looking at a GPS screen as part of a route plan, looking at roadside billboards, or checking a child's seat belt in the rear view mirror.
 Manual distractions involve taking one's hands off the wheel, such as searching for something in a bag, eating or drinking, grooming, or changing radio stations.
 Cognitive distractions occur when an individual is not mentally focused on the act of driving.
 Some distractions can combine some or all of these groups, such as texting and calling on one's cell phone.

 Driving distractions can greatly vary in form and severity.
 They range from the use of cell phones and other electronics to rubbernecking, carrying passengers including children and pets in the vehicle, eating while driving, sexual activity while driving and searching for misplaced items.

 Distractions within the vehicle itself can be problematic.
-With all of the new adaptations to technology in our vehicles, there is a higher chance of looking at a screen and taking your attention off of the road.
-There is another distraction factor to put in place here: driving with fatigue or being so out of focus that you become drowsy.
-The extended use of the new automation systems may cause the driver to over rely on the system and become disengaged completely from the wheel as well as the road ahead.
+New adaptations to technology in vehicles create a higher chance of looking at a screen and taking attention off the road.
+The extended use of the new automation systems may cause the driver to over-rely on and trust the system, up to the point that they become disengaged completely from the wheel as well as from the road ahead.
 An experienced driver that is used to the automation systems will be actively engaged in distracted driving.